 Solving complex problems in software development – part 2/6 – A Walk in the Park…

 Yes, you are on the right track.
-How in earth can this be a Walk in the Park, when it is a totally new business?
+How in earth can this be a Walk in the Park, when it is a totally new business, a new sub-domain within the domain of trains?

 And of course it cannot, since the differences in the interface towards the train hardware, between an ATP and an ATO system, are vital.

-The input and output signals to the ATP software are digital.
-But, the input and output signals to the ATO software are analogue.
+The input and output signals to the ATP software are very close to digital and fail-safe as well, with very accurate time stamped speed and balise detection.
+But, many of the input and output signals to the ATO software are of analogue character.
 This means that the inputs to the ATO like speed and odometer updates are not exact and the exact output from the ATO to the brakes and propelling, can not be handled exact by the train hardware.
 Add also to this the reaction times from the ATO output, for example the brake, until the train actually is braking with that value, or the approximation of the value when the train hardware does not have enough resolution, or the hardware actually changes over time, by for example the wheels and brakes that are continuously worn.

 So, how the history of the company’s former business with the fail-safe ATP and traction systems affects the implementation of the ATO system, can be divided into three parts: